OsaPL/Versus-Brawl/notes.md

 [b]Games can now be customized![/b]
 - You can now change tons of parameters for the levels
-- All these, can be made custom, have limits etc. for ease of map making
+- All these, can be changed and have limits, as map maker desires

 [b]Added Arena gamemode![/b]
-- Your objective is to kill everyone, or to just survive
+- Your objective is to kill everyone, or to just survive the waves
 - Lots of customisable parameters for map makers, regarding waves, enemies, spawnpoints and more
+- Spawner hotspot can also be used separately for non-arena maps

 [b]Added new playable maps:[/b]
 - Ominous Call, Race